BayshoreNetworks/gargoyle/README.md

 		- "ports_to_ignore" - comma delimited string of ports for Gargoyle_pscand to ignore while processing live network traffic.
 A range of ports is supported if the format is properly used (x-y).
 Example (note no white spaces when specifying a range): ports_to_ignore:22,443,80-90,8080,8443-8448,502

 		- "hot_ports" - comma delimited string of ports for Gargoyle_pscand to immediately create a block action (of the relevant src ip) upon encountering

+	Gargoyle lscand (log file scanner) reads config files inside directory "conf.d".
+An example is provided, here is the content:

+	enabled:0
+	enforce:1
+	log_entity:/var/log/syslog
+	regex:401 POST *.+ \((.*)\)
+	number_of_hits:6
+	time_frame:120

+	Details:

+		enabled is either 0 or 1, a value of 1 means that config file will be used by a running daemon

+		enforce is either 0 or 1, a value of 1 means that iptables rules will be added upon the regex trigger thresholds being hit

+		log_entity is the full path of the log file the lscand daemon will monitor

+		regex is the regex string that will be used against the data seen in the log file (log_entity).
+Take note that the match entity (inside the parenthesis) needs to be an ip address so that a block can be created if appropriate.

+		number_of_hits is the number of regex triggers we will look for within the time frame set in key "time_frame"

 gargoyle_admin_wrapper.py - wrapper to multiple Gargoyle administrative functions.